AliDayi97/next-mantine-tailwind-template/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used, take a look at the following resources:

+### NextJs

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+### TailwindCSS

+- [TailwindCSS Documentation](https://tailwindcss.com/docs/utility-first) - learn more about what TailwindCSS is and how to use it.
+- [Resources](https://tailwindcss.com/resources) - more resources about the library and additional information.
+- [Playground](https://play.tailwindcss.com/) - interactive playground to learn more about the library and play around before using.

+### Mantine

+- [About](https://mantine.dev/pages/about/) - learn more about what Mantine is and what it provides.
+- [Mantine Documentation](https://mantine.dev/pages/getting-started/) - get started with how to use Mantine Framework.
+- [Prebuild UI Components](https://ui.mantine.dev/) - Components built using Mantine library that would get you started building beautiful UI/UX.

 ## Deploy on Vercel